 Fancy a 'Pete’s Super Submarine'?
 It’ll be made to order, and you can choose your own salad.

 Yes, 'Subway' started out as Pete’s Super Submarines', back in 1965.
 Fred DeLuca set out to fulfil his dream of becoming a medical doctor.
 Searching for a way to help pay for his education, a family friend suggested he open a submarine sandwich shop.
 And the rest, as they say, is history.

 You can change a company name at any time after incorporation.
 This can be done in one of two ways.
 The members can pass a special resolution, or the directors can vote to change it without the members’ approval.
 The latter is only possible, if the directors are granted this power in the articles of association.

 Your new name must follow all the rules for company names.
-For example, it cannot be the same as another registered company’s name, it cannot contain a ‘sensitive’ word or expression, and it cannot be offensive.
-There’s a company name availability checker to help you search to see if your new name is acceptable.
-But, don’t forget to search the trade mark register as well.
+For example, it cannot be the same as another registered company’s name, and it cannot be offensive.
+If it contains a 'sensitive word' or expression, you’ll need approval.

 More information on how to change your company name and how to notify us can be found on our website.

 As for 'Brad’s Drink', you tell me.
 What’s it now called, and where’s the name from?